RamSailopal/Doc-Scan/README.md

 With original scaling and no loss of quality, the QR code is processed correctly as well as the printed text.
 The mouse written text is again "patchy"

-# Running you own examples
+# Running your own examples

 Once a form is printed, filled and scanned, add it to the pdfscan folder and change the referenced image paths in the script **pdfscan/scan.py** to the paths of the jpeg you created.
 Once this has been done run: